transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 {: #ibp-v2-troubleshooting-console-401}
 {: troubleshoot}

-When I try to login to my console, I am unable to access the console from my browser.
+When I try to log in to my console, I am unable to access the console from my browser.
 If I check the browser logs, I can find the error 401 unauthorized.
 {: tsSymptoms}

 Your browser console session times out after **8 hours** of inactivity.
 If a session becomes inactive, the console will prevent the inactive user from performing any actions.
 {: tsCauses}

 If your session has become inactive, you can try simply refreshing your browser.
 If that does not work, close the browser including **all** tabs and windows.
 Open the URL again.
-You will be required to login.
+You will be required to log in.

 As a best practice, you should have already stored your certificates and identities on your file system.
 If you happen to be using an incognito window, all the certificates are deleted from the browser local storage when you close the browser.
 After you log in again you will need to re-import your identities and certificates.
 {: note}

 ## Why is my first invoke of a smart contract returning the following error: no suitable peers available to initialize from?
 {: #ibp-v2-troubleshooting-smart-contract-anchor-peers}